-Sharm is well on its way to those sultry summer days, when temps hit the highs and the only place to be is in the sea, but just before we get there we have the very special Manta season.
+Sharm is well on its way to those sultry summer days when temps hit the highs and the only place to be is in the sea, but just before we get there we have the very special Manta season.

-Visiting Divers may be put off by these little single cell units floating around in the sea messing up the normal 30m+ visibility, but trust us these little creatures bring in the big boys.
+Visiting Divers may be put off by these little single-cell units floating around in the sea messing up the normal 30m+ visibility, but trust us these little creatures bring in the big boys.
 They are the equivalent to a Cadbury’s Crème Egg to an Ex-pat – yes that’s right absolutely irresistible.

 Ask any of the Red Sea College’s experienced Dive Guides where to spot Mantas and they will tell you the local sites.
-Mantas seem to like to cruise the coastline of Sharm el Sheikh; Far Garden, Ras Um Sid, Paradise, Ras Bob and Ras Gamilla are some of the best sites for Manta spotting.
+Mantas seem to like to cruise the coastline of Sharm el Sheikh; Far Garden, Ras Um Sid, Paradise, Ras Bob, and Ras Gamilla are some of the best sites for Manta spotting.